18F/join.tts.gsa.gov/positions/_TEMPLATE.md

 # box.
 You will see the text join.tts.gsa.gov / [ Name your file ...] in main. #
 # Type your filename into that box.                                            #
 #                                                                              #
-# NOTE ABOUTE FILENAMES: Your filename should be descriptive about the job     #
+# NOTE ABOUT FILENAMES: Your filename should be descriptive about the job      #
 # posting that you're creating, and it MUST end with ".md".
 Don't stress out   #
 # about filenames too much, though.
 They are used for the URL, which can help  #
 # people make sure they're on the right page, but most users will probably not #